 IS RENTERS' INSURANCE REQUIRED?

-Renters' Insurance is not required.
-However, it is always a good idea to have.
-Renters' Insurance covers a pilot's out-of-pocket cost in the event a renter damages our aircraft.
+Renters' Insurance is required.
+Renters' Insurance covers a pilot's out-of-pocket cost in the event a renter damages our aircraft or damages to property or people on the ground.

 IS STICK'N RUDDER A FLYING CLUB?